Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 Disney World

-Disney World currently has 54 rides in all four theme parks, including TRON Lightcycle Run, which is scheduled to open in Magic Kingdom’s Tomorrowland in spring 2023.
+Disney World currently has 54 rides in all four theme parks, including TRON Lightcycle Run, which opened in Magic Kingdom’s Tomorrowland in the spring of 2023.

 Disney World rides: